ZachHofmeister/MissionSite/README.md

 In the Cloudflare dashboard, point the tunnel to http://apache:80, which is the location of the site as the Cloudflare service sees it.

 ## Purpose
-In my time as a missionary with FOCUS, I wanted to keep learning full-stack development in my free time.
+In my time as a campus missionary, I wanted to keep learning full-stack development in my free time.
 I had an idea that I could make a website that displays pages in US Letter format (8.5x11in), so that I could send them digitally or on paper.
 I got a lot of positive feedback from mission partners that they loved clicking on a photo to see it fullscreen, and that I can link to spiritual resources and Bible passages!

 ## Architecture
 My original design for the website was just static HTML, CSS, and a little Javascript.
 That worked for a little while, but I was more interested in building a backend for the site.
 So, I converted the site to PHP and created a MariaDB database to store information on the newsletters.